 Cats often show back up at unexpected times so keep checking around your house and at your doors every few hours.

-If none of these tricks work, it may be time to expand your search area.
+If none of the above steps worked, it may be time to expand your search area.

-Call all the local vets’ offices within a ten mile radius and ask if anyone has reported a found cat.
+Call all the local vets’ offices within a 10-mile radius and ask if anyone has reported a found cat.
 Ask if you can leave a description of the cat and your phone number with the office.

-- Go To Your Local Animal Control and Shelters
+2. Go to Your Local Animal Control and Shelters

 Most county animal control organizations will not verify if any animal that matches the description of your cat is at their facility.